kristaldimayuga/Film-Flask/README.md

 5. **View All Rated, Reviewed, and Watchlisted Movies:**
    - Users have the option to view all the movies they have rated, reviewed, or added to their watchlist in dedicated menu sections.

+6. **Edit User Profile:**
+   - Users have the option to change their username and password, as well as add a bio and delete their account.

 ## Getting Started:

 To get started with Film Flask, follow these steps: